‘Welcoming committee:’ Leaked video shows officers beating handcuffed Florida prisoner

 “He bit two officers and assaulted another, so we’re going to take all precautions,” Frost says, adding that Hernandez is to be cuffed using a black box restraint.

-York, the former inspector, said what happens next is reminiscent of a similar, but higher-profile welcoming committee beating at Charlotte that later morphed into days of torture, resulting in the death of the inmate and the indictments of nine officers in 1998.
+York, the former inspector, said what happens next is reminiscent of a similar, but higher-profile welcoming committee beating at Charlotte that later morphed into days of torture, resulting in the death of the inmate, John Edwards, and the indictments of nine officers in 1998.

 “That is a normal routine that goes on in the Florida Department of Corrections,” he said.
 “When an inmate assaults an officer, they want to have a welcoming committee waiting for them.”